ludocode/pottery/include/pottery/lifecycle/README.md

 In C++, the default constructor will be run first, which means the value must have a default constructor.
 To use copy construction, define `INIT_COPY_BY_VALUE` instead.

+Pottery will never call this with equal refs.
+You do not have to check whether the refs refer to the same value.
+(It is nonsensical for them to refer to the same value because _from_ must be initialized and _to_ must not be.)

 ### `INIT_COPY_BY_VALUE`

 A flag indicating that the type is initializable as a copy by value (bitwise for C types or by copy constructor for C++ types.)
 This is implied by `BY_VALUE`.